cnabio/cnab-spec/101-bundle-json.md

 ```

 - The `credentials` container is a map of human-friendly credential names to a description of where the invocation image expects to find them.
-  - The name key must be human-readable
+  - The name key MUST be human-readable
     - `path` describes the _absolute path within the invocation image_ where the invocation image expects to find the credential
     - `env` contains _the name of an environment variable_ that the invocation image expects to have available when executing the CNAB `run` tool (covered in the next section).

-When _both a path and an env_ are specified, _only one is required_ (properties are disjunctive).
-To require two presentations of the same material, two separate entries must be made.
+When _both a path and an env_ are specified, _only one is REQUIRED_ (properties are disjunctive).
+To require two presentations of the same material, two separate entries MUST be made.

 ## Custom Actions

-Every implementation of a CNAB tool _must_ support three built-in actions:
+Every implementation of a CNAB tool MUST support three built-in actions:

 - `install`
 - `upgrade`
 - `uninstall`

-Implementations _may_ support user-defined additional actions as well.
+Implementations MAY support user-defined additional actions as well.
 Such actions are exposed via the `bundle` definition file.
 An action definition contains an action _name_ followed by a description of that action:

 ```json
 "actions": {